JulienAkpalu/Framingham-CoronaryHeartDisease-Modeling/README.md

 # Framingham-Heart-Study-Analysis
-Data analysis project using the Framingham Heart Study dataset to predict 10-year risk of coronary heart disease
+Using the Framingham Heart Study dataset, this project focuses on developing a predictive model for the 10-year risk of coronary heart disease.
+It includes data preprocessing, exploratory analysis, and statistical modeling in R, showcasing skills in biostatistics and data analysis.